oshriagronov/Simon-Game/README.md

 The project is a part of my course in Udemy, I really enjoyed building it and I hope you will enjoy the game.

 ### Instructions
-For those who don't know the game, it's a memory based game.<br>
-before every level the game will present you the color you need to click, but <br>
+The game is memory-based.
-you need to remember and click the same colors from the previous levels and at the end click the current one.
+Before each level, you’ll see a color to click.
+You must remember and click all colors from previous levels in order, then click the new one.

 ## Technologies used
 - js, html & css